alphagov/content-store/README.md

 ## Example API output

-Example API requests and corresponding responses can be found in the [content store pack-broker documentation](https://pact-broker.dev.publishing.service.gov.uk/pacts/provider/Content%20Store/consumer/Publishing%20API/latest).
+Example API requests and corresponding responses can be found in the [content store pack-broker documentation][pact-broker-docs].

 ## Licence